voila-dashboards/voila/README.md

 tornado application gets a dedicated Jupyter kernel which can execute the callbacks to changes in Jupyter interactive widgets.

-- By default, voila disallows execute requests from the front-end, disabling the ability to execute arbitrary code.
+- By default, voila disallows execute requests from the front-end, preventing execution of arbitrary code.
 - By defaults, voila runs with the `strip_source` option, which strips out the input cells from the rendered notebook.

-When using these default settings, the code powering the Jupyter notebook is never sent to the front-end.

 ## Installation